meeque/tls-playground/ca/README.md

 The most important step in CA initialization is the creation of a **CA root certificate**.
 As with other TP certificates, initialization creates the CA root certificate based on an `openssl req` configuration file.
-This works the same way as running `tp cert sign`.
+This works the same way as running `tp cert selfsign`.

 Note that this creates a **self-signed certificate**, which is the standard for both public and private CAs.
 However, a couple of things distinguish CA root certificates from self-signed certificates that you would use for a server: